 110 Harbor Town Square, Memphis

 Café Eclectic opened its doors in 2008 as a small neighborhood coffee shop and breakfast cafe.
 A constantly evolving dream of her owner, Cathy Boulden, Eclectic has expanded and grown with her community.
 In 2009 Eclectic added their own bread bakery, expanding on the desire for “from scratch everything.”
 In 2010 it expanded into the family-friendly walking community of Harbortown on Mud Island with Little Cafe Eclectic, creating an artisan coffee and local-eats meeting hub.
+It’s also the only coffee shops in Memphis to serve Illy Coffee!

 12 South Main Street, Memphis